BDSM Responsibilities

 Breath play alters the state of consciousness by reducing the amount of oxygen to the brain to levels below that necessary to sustain it.
 It is done by restricting the breathing of the bottom.
 The altered state cannot be achieved without causing some degree of damage to the brain.
 The altered state is itself a symptom of the damage occurring.
 Usually the damage from any given instance of a play is not noticeable but the damage is permanent and cumulative.
 The damage manifests itself in loss of intelligence.
 It is the equivalent of inducing a small stroke.

 There is also, no matter how carefully done, a small risk of death.
 Like Russian Roulette this risk cannot be eliminated and still produce the desired altered state.
-Jay Wiseman has written an excellent article on the subject.
+Jay Wiseman has written excellent articles on the subject.

 Flat Lining: